vivek-pr/airflow-alpine-k8s/docs/docker-build.md

 by copying additional Python dependencies into that environment.

-Because the official Airflow constraints pin `dill` to a version without prebuilt wheels for Python 3.12, the Dockerfile explicitly installs `dill==0.3.9` to ensure a wheel is used and no compiler is required.
+Because the official Airflow constraints pin `dill` to a version without prebuilt wheels for Python 3.12, the Dockerfile patches the constraints file so `dill==0.3.9` is installed from a wheel and no compiler is required.

 ## Customising
 You can extend the image by creating your own Dockerfile that starts with `FROM airflow-alpine` and installs additional Python dependencies.